3D Rendering vs Photography

 3. Emotional Authenticity

-The Limitations
+The Limitations of Photography

-• You can’t photograph what doesn’t exist.
-If the building isn’t complete, photography simply isn’t an option.
+• You can’t photograph what doesn’t exist

 When Rendering Fills the Gap